jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 ```
 {% endraw %}

-If everything’s worked, now when we navigate to 'Clock' we should see
+If everything’s worked, now when we navigate to ‘Clock’ we should see
-'Created a few seconds ago' and if we leave the app in this state long
+‘Created a few seconds ago’ and if we leave the app in this state long
-enough we’ll see 'Created a minute ago'.
+enough we’ll see ‘Created a minute ago’.
 We should also see the console
-logging 'tick' every second and—all being well—when we navigate back
+logging ‘tick’ every second and—all being well—when we navigate back
-to 'Home' we’ll see the console stops logging 'tick'.
+to ‘Home’ we’ll see the console stops logging ‘tick’.

----
+You can find all of this put together in the [Ember Time Repo][repo] and
+[very basic demo][demo].

 I hope this little tale of Ember development proves useful to someone
 out there.
 If you’ve read through all this and still have a few minutes